Apache-2.0 · Self-hostable · Works with Claude Code, Codex, Cursor & any base-URL agent

 Connect your agents

 Drop the MCP server into Claude Code, Cursor, or any MCP-compatible host.
 Or use the REST SDK from any language.
-Self-host with Docker in 90 seconds or use the managed cloud API.
+Self-host with one uv tool install — your Postgres, your data.

 2